 The backbone infrastructure for Alameda Point described in the MIP is estimated to cost approximately \$550 to \$575 million.
 The cost estimate in the MIP includes items, such as the amount of parks, that may be subject to future policy decisions by the City Council.
 Some of these items may also be considered during the preparation and adoption of the development impact / infrastructure fee for Alameda Point, as discussed above.
 It is critical to implement the backbone infrastructure in phases to maintain financial feasibility.
-In the Phasing and Implementation Section XIII, the MIP presents three initial Sub-Phase 1A illustrative scenarios, one that establishes 23.5 acres of developable area within the Main Street Neighborhood Sub-District, another that establishes 34.5 of Developable Area within the Enterprise Sub-District.
+In the Phasing and Implementation Section XIII, the MIP presents three initial Sub-Phase 1A illustrative scenarios, one that establishes 23.5 acres of developable area within the Main Street Neighborhood Sub-District, another that establishes 34.5 of Developable Area within the Waterfront Town Center Sub-District and another that establishes 55 acres of Developable Area with the Enterprise Sub-District.
 The backbone infrastructure costs are estimated to range from \$40 million to \$67.5 million depending on the location and size of the scenario.